Updated and Expanded January 2023

 It is linked to emotions, flow, and a journey inward to the depths of the self.

 Wear Laguz rune jewelry to remain open to its guiding current through difficult growth and flow through transitional life events with ease.

 Summary: Fertility, sexuality, potential energy, family lines, and ancestry.

 Ingwaz represents potential energy.
 A seed tucked away in fertile soil, waiting for the right time to sprout.

 It is a reminder that some things take longer than others and growth can’t be forced.

-Wear this rune to build strength and patience – helping you to gather energy so it can be transformed through you.
+Wear an Ingwaz rune pendant to build strength and patience – helping you to gather energy so it can be transformed through you.
 Its fertile powers are used literally, as in childbirth, or to support you in the realization of your creative endeavours.

 Phonetic Value: D